ShijunYan-lab/Fundamentaks-of-compiling/Lexical Analyzer/README.md

 + Correctly establish links between word lists, name lists, and constant lists;
 + Handle comments correctly;
 + Output identifiers and C language keyword list.

+## Principle:
+- Use automata to identify input source code.
+- If you want to add a category that the automaton can recognize, just add it in the case statement.

+## Input and output
++ If you want to modify the input of the lexical analyzer, you need to modify the code segment in the file ‘test_to_dfa.txt’ to modify the input;
++ It will be output in the form of a file, and the output file name can be modified in the code segment.